peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 employ the same logic as for SOA notifications ({{!RFC1996}} Sections 3.5 and 3.6).

-The parent's attempt to act upon the delegation update request may fail for a variety of reasons (e.g., due to violation of the continuity requirement set forth in {{!RFC7344}} Section 4.1).
+The recipient's attempt to act upon the delegation update request may fail for a variety of reasons (e.g., due to violation of the continuity requirement set forth in {{!RFC7344}} Section 4.1).
 Such failures may occur asynchronously, even after the NOTIFY response has been sent.